Wealth Within Logo

 3. Income generation

 Property investments can generate consistent rental income, while shares can produce dividend income.
+However, property investors must also account for management fees, which can impact net rental yields.
 There is conjecture on which option provides a more reliable income stream, as rental income depends on tenant demand and market conditions, while dividends are subject to company performance and payout policies.

-That said, investing in stocks out to the top 50 on the ASX can generate a solid dividend income.
+That said, investing in stocks in the top 50 on the ASX can generate a solid dividend income.

 4. Diversification